We may receive a commission on purchases made from links.

 If you usually mop the floors, today is the day to get on your hands and knees and into the corners with a rag.
 For starters, sweep up all the dirt, hair, and crumbs.
 Make a bucket of warm, soapy water, or use the correct floor cleaner for your type of flooring.
 Wash the floor as usual but ensure to get into the corners and under the vanity.
 You may want to have your cleaning toothbrush on hand to reach tough spots.

 At some point, either before or after washing the floor, you should clean the grout if you have a tile floor.
-Use a grout cleaner or a mixture of half a cup baking soda, a fourth cup hydrogen peroxide, and one teaspoon of dish soap, per Stanley Steemer.
-Spray the cleaner onto the grout and let it sit for a few minutes, then scrub with a toothbrush.
+Use a grout cleaner or a mixture of half a cup of baking soda, a fourth cup of hydrogen peroxide, and one teaspoon of dish soap.
+Spray the cleaner onto the grout and let it sit for a few minutes, then scrub it with a toothbrush.
 You'll need to scrub if the grout hasn't been cleaned in a while.
 Use a wet rag to rinse away the excess dirt.
-You can add a grout sealer after everything is dry to help protect the grout from getting too dirty.
+You can add a layer of protection like Fila's Grout Sealer Spray after everything is dry to help protect the grout from getting too dirty.

 Organize your supplies

 Now that you're done cleaning, it's time to gather your supplies and get them organized.
-When supplies are easy to find, cleaning is more likely to happen.
+When supplies are easy to find, regular cleaning is more likely to happen.
 Before getting all your tools and cleansers in order, it's a good idea to sterilize the toilet brush and brush holder.
 As you can imagine, they collect a lot of germs.
-According to Cleanipedia, you can sterilize the brush holder by pouring bleach into it and allowing it to soak for an hour.
-After an hour, dump the bleach into the toilet and rinse the holder with boiling water.
+You can sterilize the brush holder by pouring bleach into it and allowing it to soak for an hour.
+Then, dump the bleach into the toilet and rinse the holder with boiling water.
 To sterilize the brush, fill a bucket with hot water and add two to three capfuls of bleach.
 Let the brush soak for an hour.
 Rinse under hot water and place it back in the sterilized holder.
 Other tools, such as rags and sponges, can be washed in hot water with bleach in the washing machine.

-A convenient way to organize your cleaning supplies is by keeping a cleaning bucket under each bathroom sink full of tools and cleansers.
+A convenient way to store and organize your cleaning supplies is by keeping a container like Casabella's Multipurpose Cleaning Storage Caddy under each bathroom sink full of tools and cleansers.
 This tip lets you quickly grab what you need in every bathroom.
-Each bucket needs microfiber rags, sponges, baking soda, vinegar spray (½ vinegar, ½ water) or a bathroom cleanser, toilet bowl cleaner, paper towels, and glass cleaner (via Andrea Dekker).
+Each bucket needs microfiber rags, sponges, baking soda, vinegar spray (½ vinegar, ½ water) or a bathroom cleanser, toilet bowl cleaner, paper towels, and glass cleaner.
 The toilet brushes can stay in their holder near the toilet.
 If you have little ones and it isn't safe to keep your supplies under the sink, keep them on a shelf or in the bathroom or linen closet instead.
-The important thing is to keep items all together, organized in one place so you can find everything.
+The important thing is to keep items all together, and organized in one place so you can find everything.

 Schedule regular cleanings